vivekdake09/OSOP_5/README.md

 # Operating Systems Practicals Guide

 This README provides instructions on running OS practicals on Ubuntu.
-The practicals are organized as per the OSL chits PDF.
+The practicals are organized as per the OSL chits PDF.For the FAQ or most likely questions please click on desired chit number.

 ## Practical 1b - Shell Script
 ### Problem Statement